jennego/jennego-site/README.md

 This is my personal hobby site using Gatsby.

-Showcases photography, videos and a blog.
+Showcases photography, videos and writing.

 <https://jennego.com>